-Country Answer
+Answer

-Argentina (a) Not yet, but many consultations are ongoing.
+(a) Not yet, but many consultations are ongoing.
 In addition, judicial proceedings were suspended as part of the general lockdown. (b) Not yet.

-Brazil Yes. (a) Yes.
+Yes. (a) Yes.
 However it is not a widespread situation at this stage. (b) Yes.

-Chile Not yet. (a) Not yet. (b) Not yet.
+Not yet. (a) Not yet. (b) Not yet.

-Colombia There is currently no publicly available information regarding insolvency procedures as a consequence of the current crisis. (a) There have been isolated cases, particularly in the transport business, where companies are requiring waivers from their Lenders in order to pay future debt.
+There is currently no publicly available information regarding insolvency procedures as a consequence of the current crisis. (a) There have been isolated cases, particularly in the transport business, where companies are requiring waivers from their Lenders in order to pay future debt.
 If the Lenders do not agree to provide such waivers, transport companies would be obliged to incur in a default situation simply because all of their income depends on the transport of people who are currently self-isolating. (b) We do not know of any measure, and there is currently no publicly available information regarding this issue.

-Costa Rica (a) No. (b) No.
+(a) No. (b) No.

-Ecuador No. (a) Not for the moment. (b) No.
+No. (a) Not for the moment. (b) No.

+(a) No. (b) No.

+(a) No. (b) No.

+(a) No. (b) No.

-Mexico Not yet. (a) Not yet. (b) Not yet.
+Not yet. (a) Not yet. (b) Not yet.

-Peru Not yet. (a) Not yet. (b) Not yet.
+Not yet. (a) Not yet. (b) Not yet.

-Spain Yes, in general companies are getting ready for financial distress and potential insolvency proceedings although new insolvency proceedings cannot start until the state of emergency finishes. (a) Not yet.
+Spain Yes, in general companies are getting ready for financial distress and potential insolvency proceedings.
+As from April 15, 2020, when certain restrictions were lifted, pre-insolvency and insolvency requests can be filed.
+We expect an increase in insolvency declarations. (a) Not yet.
 However, companies are raising questions on the termination of agreements due to COVID-19, but this is not generally easy to sustain under Spanish law.
 In any case, financial distress will possibly cause defaults and notices of reservation of rights. (b) Not yet.
 However, financial distress is likely to affect investments in energy and infrastructure sectors.

-Venezuela There are signs of financial distress.
+Uruguay (a) No with respect to key energy and infrastructure players.
+Note, however, that Uruguayan Courts will not function until at least May, hence any insolvency proceeding that may have been requested or may be filed, will not be processed until then. (b) No. Venezuela There are signs of financial distress.
 However, players in the energy and infrastructure sectors will probably either seek consensual restructuring of their debt (if they desire to continue operations) or abandon the operations in Venezuela, as insolvency proceedings are very inadequate and rarely used by debtors or creditors to address insolvency issues. (a) Yes. (b) We have not seen news, but we understand that this is happening.